rswinkle/string_matching/README.md

 Boyer Moore I based off what used to be in the Wikipedia article(Summer '11).
 I improved it (and used C++ instead of straight C) and am using the strong suffix rule.

+Update 2019: iirc Boyer Moore has a bug that I never got around to fixing

 I think that's about it.